open-goal/jak-project/doc/goal_doc.md

 ```
 (goto label-name)
 ```
 The label must be in the current label space.
+You can jump forward or backward.

 Example:
 ```